Bentley Flying Spur saloon review

 The third-generation Bentley Flying Spur is fast, comfortable and has a wonderful, hand-crafted interior.
 It's the sort of four-door saloon that has to feel sufficiently opulent to owners who are potentially stepping off jets or yachts and straight into the car.

 There’s also an assumption that Flying Spur owners might actually drive the car themselves from time to time, so it has to offer a rewarding driving experience as well as a comfortable back seat.
-New underpinnings shared with the Porsche Panamera pay dividends in this regard, as the Flying Spur now gets all-wheel steering and a powertrain that's predominantly rear-wheel drive.
+New underpinnings shared with the Porsche Panamera pay dividends in this regard, as the Flying Spur now has all-wheel steering and a powertrain that's predominantly rear-wheel drive.
 Power is only sent to the front wheels when it's needed, giving the latest Flying Spur a more playful feel that belies its weight, while active anti-roll bars help keep excessive body lean in check.

 Occupying the middle of the range is the Flying Spur V8 model, which is our pick.
-It might have four fewer cylinders and 84bhp less power than the W12 but it's also more than 100kg lighter, less expensive and doesn’t feel compromised in any area.
+It might have four fewer cylinders and 84bhp less than the W12 but it's also more than 100kg lighter, less expensive and doesn’t feel compromised in any area.
 It's barely any slower, taking four seconds to sprint from 0-62mph, the engine sounds nicer and the handling is sharper, making it the best Flying Spur to drive.

 MPG, running costs & CO2